visvar/visvar.github.io/README.md

 ### Compiling

-If not done yet, install packages with `npm i` (you obviously need [Node.js and npm](https://nodejs.org/en/) to be installed).
+Always run `npm i` to install or update packages (you need to have [Node.js and npm](https://nodejs.org/en/) installed).

-Before compiling, make sure the local version of the repository is up to date.
+Before compiling, make sure the local version of the repository is up to date (`git pull`).

 `npm start`
 - starts compiling the whole webpage